El Segundo, Selling Alcohol to a Minor, Case Dismissed

 Our client was fearful he was going to be beaten up or have his car vandalized while he was inside the store if he did not agree, so he agreed.
 He was then handed $10 and asked to get a six pack of Coors Light.

-He was immediately placed in handcuffs, transported to the El Segundo Police Station and cited for violating Business and Professions Code § 25658(a), selling an alcoholic beverage to a person under the age of 21.
+He was immediately placed in handcuffs, transported to the El Segundo Police Station and cited for violating Business and Professions Code § 25658(a), furnishing alcohol to a person under the age of 21.

 The client came to Greg Hill & Associates almost in tears, fearful that his dream of becoming a police officer was over.
 Greg listened to his story of feeling as if he had been entrapped or coerced into buying the beer for the youths.
-He felt that the store’s security video would show how he was cornered and how he initially tried to resist the two young men.Synopsis: Airport Courthouse, client charged with buying alcohol to police decoys under age 21 in operation shoulder tap, case resolved for 5 days of community service and dismissal.
+He felt that the store’s security video would show how he was cornered and how he initially tried to resist the two young men.Synopsis: Airport Courthouse, client charged with buying alcohol for police decoys under age 21 in “Operation Shoulder Tap;” case resolved for 5 days of community service and dismissal.

-The thought of just getting in his car and driving away to the next coffee shop never crossed his mind, he said.
+The thought of just getting in his car to protect his car and driving away to the next coffee shop or 7-11 never crossed his mind, he said.

 Greg Hill & Associates then hand-delivered a Demand to Preserve Evidence to the manager of the El Segundo 7-11 to demand that the 7-11 preserve and turn over the store security video for the time and day of our client’s encounter with the police decoys.
 The 7-11 had video cameras outside the entrance to the store where our client was cornered.

-At the arraignment in the Airport Courthouse, the prosecutor explained that there was no video of the sales transaction and told us that the initial plea bargain would be a plea to violating Business and Professions Code § 25658(a), two years of summary probation, a $200 fine, plus penalties and assessments (about a $900 total payment) and ten AA meetings.
+At the arraignment in the Airport Courthouse, the prosecutor explained that there was no video of the sales transaction and told us that the initial plea bargain would be a plea to violating Business and Professions Code § 25658(a), two years of informal, or summary, probation, a $200 fine, plus penalties and assessments (about a $900 total payment) and a requirement that our client attend ten Alcoholics Anonymous (AA) meetings.